Do Go On - 337 - The History of April Fools Day

 Look at me catch them.

-You little idiots.
+You little idiots?

 Yeah.

-Little wriggly fuckers.
+And all wriggly fuckers.

-You fucking morons.
+These fucking morons.

 Foolish fish.

-Can I just imagine no one's around?
+But I also imagine no one's around.

 And he's saying all this just to no one.